1

 Reporting and filing requirements

-The qualified retailer must electronically submit quarterly reports through Revenue Online.
-Additionally, a Colorado income tax return must be filed to claim the credit.
+The qualified retailer must electronically submit quarterly reports through their Revenue Online account.
+It must also file a Colorado income tax return to claim the credit.

 Quarterly reports